-Estimated impairment of subsidiary, joint venture or associate:
+Measurement of impairment of subsidiary:

 Where an investee is in net equity deficit and/or has suffered losses a test is made whether the investment in the investee has suffered any impairment.
 This measurement requires significant judgement.
 An estimate is made of the future profitability of the investee, and the financial health of and near-term business outlook for the investee, including factors such as industry and sector performance, and operational and financing cash flow.
 It is impracticable to disclose the extent of the possible effects.
 It is reasonably possible, based on existing knowledge, that outcomes within the next reporting year that are different from assumptions could require a material adjustment to the carrying amount of the asset or liability affected.
-The carrying amount of the investment in subsidiaries at the end of the reporting year affected by the assumption is \$2,202,000 (2016: \$2,711,000).
+The carrying amount of the investment in subsidiaries at the end of the reporting year affected by the assumption is \$2,257,000 (2017: \$2,202,000).